BestTimesToVisit.com Logo

 I've heard Petra is huge.
 What's the best way to navigate it without getting exhausted?

-What's the deal with the animals offering rides in Petra?
-Should I use them?
+What's the deal with the Bedouins in Petra?
+Should I buy from them or accept their offers?

 How many days do you need in Petra, Jordan?